petender/azd-foundrysora/README.md

-# AI-3026 Azure AI Foundry - Agent Service Infrastructure
+# Azure AI Foundry - Sora Video Generation model

-This template could be used as a starting point for Azure AI Foundry - AI Agent Service deployment, which is related to Microsoft Learn AI-3026 ILT.
+This template deploys an Azure AI Foundry Hub & Project, with the OpenAI Sora Video Generation model.

 This scenario is part of the broader Azure Demo Catalog, available at [Trainer-Demo-Deploy](https://aka.ms/trainer-demo-deploy).